EU agrees partial truce with U.S. over Trump tariffs

 The United States will maintain its tariffs of 25% on steel and 10% on aluminium, which also apply to imports from China, India, Russia, Turkey, Norway and Switzerland.

-The Trump administration cited U.S. national security grounds as the basis for its metals tariffs - measures that steelmakers such as Thyssenkrupp (TKAG.DE) and Voestalpine (VOES.VI) have said they were affected by.
+The Trump administration cited U.S. national security grounds as the basis for its metals tariffs - measures that steelmakers such as Thyssenkrupp and Voestalpine have said they were affected by.

 The EU denied that its exports pose any security threat and responded by placing its own tariffs on 2.8 billion euros ($3.4 billion) of U.S. products, including motorbikes, whisky and orange juice.
 These will also remain in place.